globalbioticinteractions/template-dataset/README.md

 ## Share Your Interaction Data
 If you want to your own data discoverable through GloBI:

-1. Create a repository from this template dataset by visiting  https://github.com/globalbioticinteractions/template-dataset/generate or clicking the "use this template" button. ~~Alternatively, you can fork this template dataset, but GitHub does not allow for forking a repository more than once for a specific account.
-If you do want multiple forks for your account, please see [create multi-forks](https://handong1587.github.io/linux_study/2015/12/18/create-multi-forks.html)~~.
+1. Create a repository from this template dataset by visiting  https://github.com/globalbioticinteractions/template-dataset/generate or clicking the "use this template" button.
 2. Edit your ```README.md``` to describe your data in a human readable form.
-3. Ensure that your README.rd contains a reference to ```http://globalbioticinteractions.org```.
+3. Ensure that your README.md contains a reference to ```http://globalbioticinteractions.org```.
 4. Edit your ```globi.json``` to provide a machine readable description of your dataset (e.g. citation, license, version, files, format).
 5. Edit the name of your repository and description to make it easy for others to understand what your data is about.